camunda/camunda/docs/src/java-client/get-started.md

 Reserved order items for PT15M
 ```

-When you have a look at the topic subscription's output then you can see that the workflow instance moved from the first service task to the next one:
+When you have a look at the topic subscriptions output, then you can see that the workflow instance moved from the first service task to the next one:

 ```
 > WorkflowInstanceEvent [state=ACTIVITY_COMPLETED,